3-Day Disney World Itinerary

 For most families, yes — it delivers the most iconic first-day Disney experience and capitalizes on peak arrival energy.
 The one exception: if you have a hard evening commitment on Day 1 that prevents staying for fireworks, move Magic Kingdom to Day 2 or 3 when you can fully experience the evening.
 The park without the fireworks is good; the park with fireworks is the one that produces the memories.

-With a 4-park, 4-day plan: Magic Kingdom Day 1, Animal Kingdom Day 2 (leave early, pool afternoon), EPCOT Day 3 (stay for Harmonious), Hollywood Studios Day 4.
+With a 4-park, 4-day plan: Magic Kingdom Day 1, Animal Kingdom Day 2 (leave early, pool afternoon), EPCOT Day 3 (stay for Luminous: The Symphony of Us), Hollywood Studios Day 4.
 That sequence gives Magic Kingdom the big opening, EPCOT the evening show advantage, and Hollywood Studios the closing day energy it needs for Fantasmic!.

 Hollywood Studios benefits most from Lightning Lane Single Pass (Rise of the Resistance specifically).
 Magic Kingdom benefits from Lightning Lane Multi Pass for Peter Pan’s Flight and Jungle Cruise on busy days.
 Animal Kingdom is the most manageable without it — rope drop handles Avatar and the safari efficiently even without skip-the-line access.
 During slow-crowd periods, all three parks are manageable without Lightning Lane if you rope drop correctly.
 See our guide on whether Lightning Lane is worth it for the full breakdown by park and crowd level.